JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 - The minimum temperature in the ascent must be less than a particular threshold (\ :code:`RHCheck_TminThresh`),

-- The difference between the observed and model background relative humidity must be larger than a particular threshold (\ :code:`RHCheck_SondeRHHiTol`),
+- The difference between the observed and model background relative humidity must be larger than a particular threshold (\ :code:`RHCheck_SondeRHHiTol`).

 **Summary of yaml parameters**